taskworld/test-bed/README.md

 ## How to use it?

+1. Install test-bed.

+    ```
+    npm install --save-dev test-bed
+    ```

-1. Create a `webpack.config.test-bed.js` with your webpack configuration.
+2. Create a `webpack.config.test-bed.js` with your webpack configuration.

     - `entry` should be set to the test entry file.
 For example, `./test-entry.js`.

-2. Create a test entry file, which sets up the testing environment and sends the test context to TestBed:
+3. Create a test entry file, which sets up the testing environment and sends the test context to TestBed:

     ```js
     // ./test-entry.js